rossrobino/ovr/apps/docs/src/server/docs/02-components.md

 ## Raw HTML

-To render HTML directly without escaping, create a new `Chunk` with the second argument `safe` set to `true`.
+To render HTML directly without escaping, use the `Chunk.safe` method.

 ```tsx
 import { Chunk } from "ovr";